ezrillex/nestjs-challenge/README.md

 ## Notes:

 Requirements to use Rest:
-* Authentication endpoints (sign up, sign in, sign out, forgot, reset password)
+* DONE Authentication endpoints (sign up, sign in, sign out, forgot, reset password)
-* Stripe Integration for payment (including webhooks management)
+* DONE Stripe Integration for payment (including webhooks management)

+  * I understand this implies all payment related apis are REST.
+This is how I developed it.
+(Webhook, Create payment intent, and get order payments.)
+This specially is the way to go because of stripe frontend library not being compatible with graphql.
+So for simplicity this portion I do believe the instruction is like so.

-Requirements to use Graph:
+- Requirements to use Graph:
 * The ones not included in the block above